Parque de la Fraternidad

 In 1928 it became the Parque de la Fraternidad.

 History

 Beginnings

-In the seventeenth century, the grounds of what was to become the Field of Mars (Campo de Marte) were part of a muddy and impassable area, it was located outsode of the walls that surrounded the town of San Cristóbal de La Habana, and, in spite of its inhospitable location it began to be populaited into storage rooms and corrals for animals.
+In the seventeenth century, the grounds of what was to become the Field of Mars (Campo de Marte) were part of a muddy and impassable area, it was located outside of the walls that surrounded the town of San Cristóbal de La Habana, and, in spite of its inhospitable location it began to be populaited into storage rooms and corrals for animals.